irishtek-solutions/kong-gateway/config/upstreams-targets/README.md

 ![Upstream Targets](../images/upstream-targets2.png)

-Upstreams and targets work a little different when using Kong ingress controller
+Upstreams and targets work a little differently when using Kongs Ingress controller.
+See the below image on how it works.

 ![Upstream Targets KIC](../images/upstreams-targets-k8.png)